Year of Call: 2009

 Contributor to PLC Employment – “ET1 for race discrimination and unfair dismissal”, “ET3 for race discrimination and unfair dismissal” (Online resource)

-Lancaster & Duke Ltd v Wileman UKEAT/0256/17/LA case in which EAT were concerned with s.86 Employment Rights Act 1996, right statutory minimum notice, and statutory provisions concerning the extensions of the effective date of termination.
+Lancaster & Duke Ltd v Wileman ICR 125, IRLR 112 case in which EAT were concerned with s.86 Employment Rights Act 1996, right statutory minimum notice, and statutory provisions concerning the extensions of the effective date of termination.
 The EAT concluded that the statute should be interpreted to mean there is no extension to the effective date of termination where an employer is entitled to dismiss summarily.
-The case is summarised in Daniel Barnett's Employment Law Bulletin.
+The case is cited in IDS Employment Law Handbook on Contracts of Employment (at [14.90]), Chitty on Contracts 33rd Edition (at [40-223]), and in Harvey on Industrial Relations & Employment Law (Division DI Unfair Dismissal at ).

-Luton Borough Council v Haque UKEAT/0180/17/JOJ appellate case determining how extension of time is calculated following ACAS Early Conciliation under s.207B Employment Rights Act 1996 and 140B Equality Act 2010.
-The case is cited in Harvey on Industrial Relations & Employment Law (Division Q Statutes at ) and IDS Employment Law Handbook on Employment Tribunal Practice and Procedure (at [3.30] and [5.37]).
+Luton Borough Council v Haque ICR 1388 appellate case determining how extension of time is calculated following ACAS Early Conciliation under s.207B Employment Rights Act 1996 and 140B Equality Act 2010.
+The case is cited in Harvey on Industrial Relations & Employment Law (Division PI Practice and Procedure at [290.05]) and IDS Employment Law Handbook on Employment Tribunal Practice and Procedure (at [3.41]-[3.42] and [5.43]]).

 Pickwell and another v Pro Cam CP Ltd EWHC 1304 (QB); IRLR 761 junior to Jacques Algazy QC in High Court restrictive covenant case.
-The case is cited in Harvey on Industrial Relations & Employment Law (Division AII Contract of Employment at [196.01]).
+The case is cited in Employment Covenants and Confidential Information: Law, Practice and Technique, as well as in Harvey on Industrial Relations & Employment Law (Division AII Contract of Employment at [196.01]).

 ICTS UK Ltd v Mahdi ICR 274; IRLR 113 TUPE case in which EAT established that whilst intention as to whether a service provision change is a ‘single event or task of short term duration' is determined at the time of the service provision change, this does not preclude a tribunal from considering evidence of matters after the change to help determine the intention at the time.
 The case also considered how the burden of proof operates for the ‘single event or task of short term duration' exception.
 The case is cited in Harvey on Industrial Relations & Employment Law (Division F Transfer of Undertaking at [26.07]) and in IDS Employment Law Handbook on Transfer of Undertakings (at [1.130]).

 Salmon v Castlebeck Care ICR 735; IRLR 189 EAT case establishing that where an employer decides to allow an employee's appeal against dismissal that decision automatically revives the contract of employment without the need for either an express decision to ‘reinstate' or for communication of the decision (in contrast to the situation when dismissing an employee which requires communication).
-The case is cited in Harvey on Industrial Relations & Employment Law (Division H Continuity of Employment at - and [486.02]) and in IDS Employment Law Handbook on Contracts of Employment (at [14.69]) and on Transfer of Undertakings (at [2.124]).
+The case is cited in Harvey on Industrial Relations & Employment Law (Division DI Unfair Dismissal at -) and in IDS Employment Law Handbook on Contracts of Employment (at [14.77]-[14.78]) and on Transfer of Undertakings (at [2.124]).

 Ladak v DRC Locums IRLR 851 appeal in the EAT concerning the definition of costs in employment tribunals; confirms that ‘in-house' legal costs fall within definition of costs and are recoverable.
-The case has been widely reported in the legal press (including the Law Society Gazette).
-The case is cited in Harvey on Industrial Relations & Employment Law (Division PI Practice and Procedure Continuity of Employment at ) and IDS Employment Law Handbook on Employment Tribunal Practice and Procedure (at [20.8]).
+The case is cited in Harvey on Industrial Relations & Employment Law (Division PI Practice and Procedure Continuity of Employment at [1046.01]) and IDS Employment Law Handbook on Employment Tribunal Practice and Procedure (at [20.7]).

 Lemonious v Church Commissioners All ER (D) 199 (Jun) appeal and cross-appeal in the EAT concerning possibility of a finding of 100% contributory conduct and costs.
-During the Employment Tribunal proceedings the case was widely reported in the press (including the Daily Mail) and the appeal before the EAT is summarised in Harvey on Industrial Relations & Employment Law Bulletin 418 (May 2013), and the case is cited in Harvey on Industrial Relations & Employment Law (Division DI Unfair Dismissal at -) and IDS Employment Law Handbook on Unfair Dismissal (at [16.170]).
+The case is cited in Harvey on Industrial Relations & Employment Law (Division DI Unfair Dismissal at -) and IDS Employment Law Handbook on Unfair Dismissal (at [13.17]).

 Commission for Equality and Human Rights v Griffin EWHC 3343 (Admin); EqLR 290 junior to Robin Allen QC in the Commission's application for committal to prison of representatives of the BNP.
 The case is cited in Halsbury's Laws of England – Contempt of Court (Volume 22 (2012) 5th Edition at ).